-WESTFIELD, Ind. —Indianapolis Colts wide receiver Daurice Fountain suffered what head coach Frank Reich said is a "significant ankle injury" during Thursday's final training camp practice at Grand Park Sports Campus in Westfield, Ind.
+UPDATE: Indianapolis Colts wide receiver Daurice Fountain, who suffered what head coach Frank Reich considered a "significant ankle injury" during Thursday's final training camp practice, has been released from the hospital and will undergo surgery, Reich told Colts.com on Friday.

 Fountain, Reich said, is being treated at a local hospital.